dmeybohm/dot-notation/README.md

 ```

 Backslash is not treated as a special character in any other case, though.
 So you
-can use them in keys in places other than before a dot with impunity.
+can use them in keys as long as it doesn't preceed a dot.
+Neither backslashes nor dots
+in values are transformed in any way, either.